Ms. Alina Ramirez, Kindergarten

 Mrs. Mary Ramirez, Office Manager

 I am originally from Johnston, Rhode Island but have lived in California most of my life.
 My husband and I decided to move from San Jose to Patterson in 1999.
-I am married now for 30 years and have two adult children.
+I am married now for 35 years and have two adult children who also attended Sacred Heart Catholic School.
+My daughter is engaged and getting married in November 2021, My son and daughter in law welcomed their first child in July 2020, my first grandchild!
 My favorite summer vacation is Maui and have been fortunate enough to go every year with the entire family.

 Barbara Longaker, Financial